DarkFortuneTeller/DarkFuture/README.md

 # Dark Future
- An Urban Survival Gameplay, Addiction, and Immersion mod for Cyberpunk 2077.
+ An Urban Survival Gameplay and Immersion mod for Cyberpunk 2077.

 ## Requirements
 Cyberpunk 2077 2.12a+